ludiosarchive/Protojson/README.md

 Contributing
 ============

-Sorry, this project is no longer maintained.  [proto3-json](https://github.com/Julian/proto3-json) might work by the time you read this.
+Sorry, this project is no longer maintained.
+Please let me know if you'd like to take over.

 If you add tests, make sure to update `protojson/run_tests.py`!